noiseWizard/css-exercises/foundations/06-cascade-fix/README.md

 I believe I've completed it correctly, it is a bit tricky because of the screenshot fonts being slightly different.
 However, I -think- it's assigning the correct things in the right location.

 I'll submit and we'll see ho right or wrong I am.

+Update: I looked at the solution and it seems like I got the right output.
+I did a copy/paste of the solution, refreshed the page and there were no changes!
+Happy with completing this challenge.

+Time to move on.